-Chickenpox and shingles presentations to sentinel GPs decreased in the past week (Figure 17).
+There were no shingles or chickenpox presentations to sentinel GPs in the past week (Figure 17).

 Figure 17.
 Number of varicella-zoster presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA in the past eight weeks of 2022